cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 intended to provide IND-CCA security against such an attacker.
 Traditional KEMs are not.

+IND-CCA is the standard security notion for KEMs; most PQ KEMs were explicitly designed to achieve this type of security against both a quantum attacker and a traditional one.
 For traditional algorithms, things are less clear.
 The DHKEM construction in
 {{?RFC9180}} is an IND-CCA KEM based on Diffie-Hellman {{ABH+21}}, but "raw" ephemeral-static Diffie-Hellman, interpreting the ephemeral public key as the